amolrv/amolrv.github.io/_posts/2022-07-26-analogy-with-lego.md

   h: 427
 ---

-The more I think about programming, the more I see lego.
-There is reason to that.
-I usually try to break down things to atomic levels from which it can't be broken down into small things.
+The more I think about programming, the more I see Lego.
+There is a reason for that.
+I usually try to break things down to atomic levels, to the point where they can't be broken down any further.
-In my childhood I used to do same with toy, pull out each piece and then put it back.
+In my childhood, I used to do the same with toys—pull out each piece and then put it back.

-So when I apply same things for programming, 2 things happens
+So when I apply the same approach to programming, two things happen:

-1. I creates lot of small pieces that can't be broken down  into smaller anymore
+1. I create a lot of small pieces that can't be broken down any further
-2. I get enormous flexibility of building new things out it.
+2. I get enormous flexibility in building new things out of them